-I use to hunt doves every September, when dove season came in.
-Also my two son’s & friends would go, we would have a great time wing shooting doves, and I looked forward to this time every year.
+I use to hunt doves every September when dove season came in.
+Also, my two son’s and friends would go, we would have a great time wing shooting doves, and I looked forward to this time every year.
 I grew up in a hunting family, and I tried to get my father who was an excellent turkey and deer hunter to go Dove hunting with us.
 Each time I asked him, he would decline.
-He would simply say “They (doves) are birds of the Bible and you shouldn’t hunt them.”
+He would simply say, “They (doves) are birds of the Bible and you shouldn’t hunt them.”